E-Virgil/NLP_Final/README.md

 An OpenAI user **must** obtain environment credentials to save locally in a .env file in the project folder to run the program.
 This user key allows the chatbot to access the OpenAI architecture for the chatbot functionality.

+***Important for graders: The environment credentials were submitted to canvas as a file named `RENAMETO<.csv>`.
+RENAME THAT FILE TO .env AND PLACE IN THE PROJECT FOLDER***

 ## Usage
 ### Chatbot